-2.6.
-Income Tax Act, 1962: Amendment of section 64L
+2.5 Income Tax Act, 1962: Amendment of section 64L

 The proposed amendment is a technical correction.
-Section 64E(2) of the Income Tax Act provides for the date a divided is paid for purposes of Part VIII of the Act.
+Section 64E(2) of the Income Tax Act provides for the date a dividend is paid for purposes of Part VIII of the Act.
 It is at that date that the liability for dividends tax is determined.
 The refund rules in sections 64L, 64LA and 64M refer to "payment of the dividend" and not "date of payment of the dividend".
 The proposed amendment aligns the wording and clarifies that the period within which refunds may be made (i.e. the three-year limit) applies from the date of payment of the dividend.

-2.7.
-Income Tax Act, 1962: Amendment of section 64LA
+2.6 Income Tax Act, 1962: Amendment of section 64LA

-See the note on paragraph 2.6.
+See the note on paragraph 2.5.

-2.8.
-Income Tax Act, 1962: Amendment of section 64M
+2.7 Income Tax Act, 1962: Amendment of section 64M

-See the note on paragraph 2.6.
+See the note on paragraph 2.5.

-2.9.
-Income Tax Act, 1962: Amendment of paragraph 1 of Fourth Schedule
+2.8 Income Tax Act, 1962: Amendment of paragraph 1 of Fourth Schedule

-Ad paragraph (a): The proposed amendment aims to correct internal numbering in paragraph (a) of the definition of "remuneration".

-Ad paragraph (b): The proposed amendment excludes allowances or advances in respect of transport expenses based on the actual distance travelled by the recipient.
+Ad paragraph (a): The proposed amendment aims to correct internal numbering in paragraph (a) of the definition of advances in respect of transport expenses based on the actual distance travelled by the recipient.
 The taxable amount with regard thereto will now be calculated in terms of the new proposed paragraph (cC) of the definition of remuneration.